Gelembjuk/oursql/README.md

 OurSQL allows to create a blockchain database quickly with connecting MySQL servers into a cluster.

-OurSQL allows to create new blockchain mapped to a MySQL DB or to join to existent blockchain as a cluster node and get MySQL DB data replicated.
+Use OurSQL to create new blockchain mapped to a MySQL DB or to join to existent blockchain as a cluster node and get MySQL DB data replicated.

 ### Cryptocurrency